-When you are getting into a role play community, you may have the opportunity to join an organisation, or ‘clan’, as they are more commonly called.
+When you are getting into a roleplay community, you may have the opportunity to join an organization, or ‘clan’, as they are more commonly called.
 However, if there are none that initially appeal to you, you may see it necessary to create your own.
-In this guide, I will talk you through the first few steps to establishing a brand and theme in which you can successfully build off.
+In this guide, I will talk you through the first few steps to establishing a brand and theme from which you can successfully build off.

 Set an Objective

-Even though this is usually a given, many amateur clan creators forget to designate a pure purpose to their organisation.
-If you are in a Half-Life 2 roleplay server, your prime objective may be to take down or disrupt the combine rule, or strengthen it.
+Even though this is usually a given, many amateur clan creators forget to designate a pure purpose to their organization.
+If you are in a Half-Life 2 roleplay server, your prime objective may be to take down or disrupt the combine rule or strengthen it.

 Without a clear-cut focus, your activity will be all over the place, and members will be less inclined to join you due to the ambiguity of your work.